-One of the best I have encountered is the Wealthy Affiliate program, of which I am part myself since 2004 and which enables you to built your own website, then quality content, then traffic, then income and all in an honest way and for the long term.
+One of the best I have encountered is the Wealthy Affiliate program, of which I am part of myself since 2004 and which enables you to build your own website, then quality content, then traffic, then income, and all in an honest way and for the long term.
 If you want to be sure, you are not scammed out of your money, chose this program to be part of.

 So what is awaiting you out there?

 First a little statistics on the history of cybercrime.

 Cybercriminals have developed increasingly advanced techniques over the years.
 The 2013 Norton Cybercrime report delivers figures that demonstrate how cybercrime is affecting the security of internet users.
 For the report, 13,022 adults aged 18 to 64 were interviewed from all over the world between the months of July and August of 2013.

 The following statistics demonstrate the evolution of online fraud:

 - Although the number of adults who have fallen victim to consumer cybercrime has decreased, the average cost per victim has gone up by 50 percent.

 - Attacks are getting more sophisticated, with fraudsters using tactics like spear-phishing and programs like ransomware.